Tea growing countries

 Drinking tea is valued for its pleasant taste in all cultures worldwide as it refreshes both the body and the mind and soothes the soul.
 Tea is derived from the tea plant Camellia sinensis L. Kuntze, which is cultivated in many countries.

-China, India, Indonesia, Kenia and Sri Lanka count among the most important tea growing countries.
+China, India, Indonesia, Kenya and Sri Lanka count among the most important tea growing countries.

 China